sebastiantoh/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list all sales.
-2. StonksBook shows all sales belonging to the specific contact.
+2. StonksBook shows all sales.

-    Use case ends.

-**Extensions**

-* 2a.
-The list of sales is empty.

     Use case ends.

 **Use case: List all sales belonging to a contact**